awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 To remove the Security Hub administrator account, you can use an API call or the AWS Command Line Interface\.
 You must use the organization management account credentials\.

 When you use the API or AWS CLI to remove the Security Hub administrator account, it is only removed in the Region where the API call or command was issued\.
+Security Hub does not update other Regions, and it does not remove the delegated administrator account in Organizations\.

 To remove the Security Hub administrator account \(Security Hub API, AWS CLI\)
 + **Security Hub API –** Use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DisableOrganizationAdminAccount.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DisableOrganizationAdminAccount.html) operation\.
 You must provide the account ID of the Security Hub administrator account\.